PokaNorbert/NICE-SHOES-SHOP_MySQL/README.md

 **Tools** used: MySQL Workbench

-**Database description:** The bookstore online has the purpose to sell books content on electronic format.
-There are so many books categories such : Books for kids, Personal development, IT.
-All the books are able to be ordered starting from Monday to saturday at every hour.
-The orders placed on a non working day it will be processed in the first working day.
+**Database description:** The online shoe store aims to sell exclusively shoes for men and women, excluding clothing and other clothing items.
+All products can be ordered at any time using the website that is made available to customers.
+However, this does not guarantee that orders will be processed immediately, given the fact that it is an online store at the beginning of its journey with reduced staff.

-## Database Schema
+## About database

 ## Conclusions